JoshKarpel/synthesize/docs/index.md

 - Target `B` should run after target `A` runs.
 - Target `W` should run every time file `F` changes.
 - Target `R` should be restarted if it ever exits.
-- Target `O` should run only once.
+- Target `O` should run once when the flow starts.

 These can all coexist as part of same flow, and can even be combined for a single target, allowing for complex nodes like